 Button-down shirts, on the other hand, are pieces that have their collars firmly in place.
 Designers usually do this by attaching extra buttons on the collars to “button them down”; hence, the name.

 There are button-down shirts without these extra buttons, though, but it doesn’t mean that their collars are not secured.
-It can take some time for your eye to nail the difference but don’t worry, you’ll get there eventually.
+It can take some time for your eye to nail the difference between a button up vs button down shirt, but don’t worry, you’ll get there eventually.

 Spread Collar vs Point Collar—What’s the Difference?

 Their main difference is distinguishable by the angle that they spread.
 A spread collar is wider, while a point collar has a narrower point.

 Spread collars tend to be more popular if you want something to pair with a tie since the wider angle makes it easier to match while point collars are more popular when opting not to wear a tie but still look smart and refined.
 In the end, the better collar choice for you will depend on three factors: your tie collection (Do you have wider or narrower ties?), your tie knot style, and of course, your personal preference.

 Two types of suit jackets go well with dress shirts: the single and double-breasted.
 Whatever type you choose, just remember to only button down the middle button of your single-breasted suit and don’t button down the bottom button of your double-breasted suit.

 You can add a pop of color or interesting pattern when choosing your socks, but it should always match your tie.
 Your tie, on the other hand, should complement the color of your shirt and jacket.
 Here’s a professional-tip: it should be in a darker color than your dress shirt.